bfrizzell01/metal-scream-classifier/README.md

 ## Context

-Previous work by the curators of the dataset has been done on this problem, with limited performance.
+Previous work by the curators of the dataset has been done on this problem, with limited performance due to significant class imbalance.
 Their results can be accessed [here](https://arxiv.org/pdf/2205.05580).
 This project will attempt to expand on these results by experimenting with similar feature transformations, as well as other classical models, audio transformers, deep learning models, and pretrained models.

 ## References